• About

 27 Wednesday Aug 2014

-Posted by Ermilia in Eliabeth
+Posted Eliabeth

 Ermisenda and I were looking back at our book reviews and realized how short they’ve gotten (mostly mine).
 I used to have a “you might like this book if…” section and separated it out into sections.
 I’d like to get back to writing better quality reviews rather than putting them off until I sit down and write 10 in one evening, but they lack the detail and finesse.